Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 - `get_all_sources`: Gets all source tables with metadata and freshness information
 - `get_exposures`: Gets all exposures
 - `get_exposure_details`: Gets details for a specific exposure or a list of exposures
+- `keyword_search`: Searches artifacts from <Constant name="dbt_platform"/> runs by using exact string matching against fields such as code, descriptions, and names.
+- `get_related_models`: Uses semantic search to find dbt models that are similar to the query, even if there isn't an exact string match.

 ### Administrative API